-At each reporting date, the Company is required to determine whether there is any indication of impairment on the intangible assets (other than goodwill) and the PPE.
-In the event that such indicators exist (at the separate CGU level), the Company is required to estimate the recoverable amount of that CGU, without consideration of goodwill.
-The OCTG CGU, to which the goodwill relates, is separately tested annually for impairment.
+At each reporting date, the Company is required to determine whether there are any indications of impairment in relation to the PPE and ROU assets.
+For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
+If such indicators exist (at the asset or separate CGU level), the Company is required to estimate the recoverable amount of that asset or that CGU of which the asset forms part.
+The OCTG CGU, to which the goodwill relates, is separately tested for impairment annually.

-The key risk factors identified by the Group for the businesses to which the separate CGUs and the OCTG CGU relate are:
+The key risk factors identified by the Group for the businesses to which the OCTG CGU relate are: (i) the global and regional political and economic risks; (ii) the concentration risk due to dependency on a few customers and (iii) the volatility in oil and gas prices and related demand for oil and gas and their impact on the customers business activity.

-- the global and regional political and economic risks; - · the volatility in oil and steel prices; and - the concentration risk due to dependency on a few customers.
+Fax Website

-In estimating the recoverable amount, as per the applicable financial reporting framework, the directors prepare a value-in-use analysis.
-The key inputs, specific to the Company, comprise future cash flows, growth rates and discount rates.
+For each asset (tested individually), each separate CGU and the OCTG CGU, to estimate the recoverable amount as per the applicable financial reporting framework, the directors prepare a value-in-use analysis.
+The key inputs, specific to the Group, comprise future cash flows, growth rates and discount rates.
 Those inputs are subject to inherent estimation uncertainty and therefore, significant judgement.